 The Commission considers that the contracting requirements proposed by NEMMCO are appropriate in specifying minimum requirements for an ancillary services agreement for SRAS.
 However, the Commission questions the benefits of including some of these requirements in the Rules.
-There may be benefits in clearly specifying the minimum requirements of an SRAS contract, such as meeting testing requirements and, potentially, a requirement for a liquidated damages clause.
+There may be benefits in clearly specifying the minimum requirements of an SRAS contract, such as meeting testing requirements.
 However, the Commission considers it inappropriate for the Rules to specify details such as the form that the remuneration under the contract should take.
 The Commission has amended the Rules accordingly.